melt-umn/ableC-lvars/README.md

 ### A datatype, either built-in to C or created by the programmer.

 Each lattice can only contain elements of a single type.
+A lattice with base type `a` has type `Lattice<a>` (e.g., `Lattice<int>` or `Lattice<Pair*>`).

 ### A `leq` function to determine the order of any two elements of the lattice.

-This function must take two elements of the lattice's base type as
+The `leq` function must take two elements of the lattice's base type as arguments and return an integer.
+The function should return 1 if the first argument element "precedes" the second argument element in the lattice, and 0 otherwise.